VeronicaMunozMendoza/Predictive-Analytics-Energy-Efficiency/README.md

 ## Modelling & Evaluation

 The next phase involves data partitioning to implement cross-validation and ridge regression.
 I ensured data leakage prevention and reproducibility by setting random training indices without replacement.
-I selected 70% of the data for training and 30% for validation and set up cross-validation for Ridge Regression (alpha = 0).
-Additionally, I created a second model (Model B) to compare RMSE and determine the most suitable model for the test set.
+The data was partitioned into 70% training and 30% validation sets.
+Ridge Regression (alpha = 0) was used, with RMSE for Model B at 3.39 (Watts per m²) and the test set at 3.07 (Watts per m²).
+The model meets the +/- 4 Watts per m² criterion.

-This are the results:
+This were the results:

 <img width="383" alt="image" src="https://github.com/user-attachments/assets/f6462879-22d1-4f58-b51d-f60fc5611e67">